ImRanKhan81m/ImRanKhan81m/README.md

 I'm a Front End Web Developer who is passionate about making error-free websites with 100% client satisfaction.
 I have a passion for learning and sharing my knowledge with others as publicly as possible.
 I love to solve real-world problems.
 I am strategic, goal-oriented, and always work with an end goal in mind.
 Over the past years, I created 100s of websites for my clients.
 I pride myself on doing quality work and maintain excellent communication.
-I enjoy working with include ReactJS, JavaScripta as well as PHP.
+I enjoy working with include ReactJS and JavaScripta.

-Skills: PHP/ JAVASCRIPT/ REACT / JS / HTML / CSS/ BOOTSTRAP
+Skills: JAVASCRIPT/ REACT / JS / HTML / CSS/ BOOTSTRAP

 - 🔭 I’m currently working on Online Marketplace.
 - 🌱 I’m currently learning JavaScript